 - generous pinch cinnamon

-- Place all ingredients in a food processor or blender(I even used my magic bullet to make this!).
+- Place all ingredients except blueberries, nectarine and lemon juice in a food processor or blender(I even used my magic bullet to make this!).

 - Blend until the date and nuts are completely ground up and no large pieces remain, scraping down the sides as needed.